mlabarrere/webcam-recognition/README.md

 ```
 Preparing data...
 Training for Pepito, Paolo               # Check if this is ok
 [ INFO:0] Initialize OpenCL runtime...   # You just don't care about it
 Data prepared

-Total faces:  35                    # Here, it will tell you how many faces and label the program found
-Total labels:  35
+Training the model...
+Training complete

+Saving model...
+Saving done
 ```

 #### Train your model - Best Practices